Lombiq/Hastlayer-SDK/Hast.Abstractions/Hast.Vitis.Abstractions/Readme.md

 ```
 Available system memory is an important factor.
 Unless you have a lot, you won't be able to compile multiple projects at the same time.
 When V++ runs out of available memory it rather crashes than waits so it's best practice to not do anything involved on the machine during compilation.

-HBM is used on the cards that support it (Alveo U50 and U250) but only one slot.
+HBM is used by default on the cards that support it (Alveo U50 and U280) but only one slot.
 This means only 256MB memory can be utilized with HBM.
-To use larger programs on these devices, you must disable HMB during compilation either by editing the `UseHbm` property of `OpenClConfiguration` in appsettings.json, programmatically changing the value of this in `HardwareGenerationConfiguration` or using the following command line switch:
+To use larger programs with devices that have both HBM and DDR memory, you must disable HMB during compilation either by editing the `UseHbm` property of `OpenClConfiguration` in appsettings.json, programmatically changing the value of this in `HardwareGenerationConfiguration` or using the following command line switch:
 ```
 --HardwareGenerationConfiguration:CustomConfiguration:OpenClConfiguration:UseHbm false
 ```
+Like with every other `HardwareGenerationConfiguration` change, adding this setting will alter the hash resulting in a unique xclbin file so both options can be compiled ahead of time in case you want to automate selecting between them based on the input.
+Also note, that _Alveo U50_ only has HBM memory this option will have no real effect on it.